 Mixed Up Everything are an Australian hard rock band from Melbourne, formed in 2016, from when they first began writing originals.
-The band consists of four brothers Todd Dhima, Kevin Dhima, Blake Dhima, and Koby Dhima.
+The Band consists of four brothers Todd Dhima, Kevin Dhima, Blake Dhima, and Koby Dhima.

 As time progressed and their confidence grew, Mixed Up Everything took their talent and music to the streets, busking in plenty of outdoor venues across Melbourne and they became a regular fixture in Melbourne’s Bourke Street Mall.
-They also took a trip busking across Europe literally singing for their supper and began playing in clubs and pubs.
+They also took a trip across Europe literally singing for their supper and began playing in clubs and pubs.
 They never failed to draw huge crowds wherever they performed.

 Mixed Up Everything began to upload their covers on their YouTube channel to showcase their talent and versatility, covering almost to perfection by Metallica, Nirvana, 3 Doors Down, Stone Temple Pilots, Pearl Jam, Rage Against The Machine, Scorpions, Bush, Alice In Chains, blink-182, and, of course, The Offspring.